Coan, No. 6 Irish dominate Yellow Jackets in 55-0 victory

 With Coan directing the offense, and the Irish defense hounding Georgia Tech quarterback Jordan Yates all afternoon, Notre Dame improved to 10-1, reaching the 10-win level for the fifth straight season by outgaining coach Geoff Collins’ Yellow Jackets (3-8) by a 514-224 yardage margin.

-“That’s a really good football team,” Collins said “We got out-reached, out-executed and out-physicalled throughout the game.”
+“That’s a really good football team,” Collins said “We got outcoached, out-executed and out-physicalled throughout the game.”

 The shutout was the first at Notre Dame for first-year defensive coordinator Marcus Freeman and first by the Irish since a 52-0 whitewash of South Florida on Sept.
 19 of last season when the Irish reached the College Football Playoff for the second time in three seasons.
 The Irish have now gone three games without allowing a touchdown.